Configuring CleanBrowsing with DNSCrypt using Simple DNSCrypt

 Post-installation it should kick off the application, and will look something like this

 Step 2.
 Configure Simple DNSCrypt

 When you first install Simple DNSCrypt you won’t see the CleanBrowsing filters.
-You have to unselect the Only servers without filter option.
+You have to unselect the Only servers without filter and Only Servers without filter.
 Remember, the CleanBrowsing service is providing free resolvers that do help you filter out malicious or adult content.